michaellinhardt/c_lemin/README.md

 ## About
 This programme is initialized with a file containing the parameters.
 Paramaters are describing a map with box and link beetwin them.
-A starting box and an ending box.
-All ants have to go from the start to the end.
+A starting box and an ending box + a numbers of ants.
+All ants have to go from the starting box to the endind box.
 Each move are sequenced with a turn system and all ants can only do one move per turn.
 A box can't contain more than one ant.
 It's all about finding wich way are/is the best to achieve ?

 ## Personnal goal
 Working on how implementing a faster code.
 Below is a todo list to help:
-- Trying with more static than malloc
+- Trying with more stack memory than malloc
-- Do not use my ft_printf to have a smaller area of work.
 - Rework some libft functions or make new one oriented on the goal.
 - Using memcpy as often as possible.
 - Reduce var number in structure.